JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 Previously, I was building a bounding sphere around each group with radius based on the group error, and then projecting that to screen space to get the visible error in pixels.

-That method worked, but isin't entirely watertight.
+That method worked, but isn't entirely watertight.
 Where you place the bounding sphere center in the group is kind of arbitrary, right?
 And how do you ensure that the error projection is perfectly monotonic, if you have these random bounding spheres in each group?

 Arseny Kapoulkine once again helped me out here.
 As part of meshoptimizer, they started experimenting with their [nanite.cpp](https://github.com/zeux/meshoptimizer/blob/d93419ced5956307f41333c500c8037c8b861d59/demo/nanite.cpp) demo.
 In this PR, I copied his code for LOD cut selection.